GeoAi-nl/PowerBI-MapViewer/README.md

 The MapViewer Visual from [GeoAI](https://www.geoai.nl) brings the power of a highly-configurable map to your Microsoft PowerBI report.
 This feature-rich Visual lets you show locations in your report from Longitude and Latitude fields in your data table.
 Choose from a range of basemaps to provide context.
 Additionally, Web Mapping Service (WMS) layers can be added to enrich your map with extra information.
 You can create a library of your favourite WMS endpoints and your layer styling and map extent is saved within the Power BI report.

+The MapViewer Visual is in active development and often updated with tweaks, bug fixes, and new features.
+Be sure to update to the latest release for the most stable version.

 <a name="contents" />

 ## Sections